-In this section we decompose the time series trends in the aggregate price markup and wage markdown across two dimensions.
-First, given the ratio estimators used to estimate markups and markdowns, we can decompose these series to recover the aggregate output elasticity and cost share of materials and labor.
-We can then analyze how these components evolve over time.
+We decompose the time series trends in the aggregate price markup and wage markdown across two dimensions to understand their underlying drivers.
+First, given the ratio estimators used to estimate markups and markdowns, we can decompose these series to recover the aggregate output elasticity and cost share of materials and labor and analyze how these components evolve over time.
 Second, we examine how the cross-sectional dispersion changes over time and how that affects the aggregate trends.

 Recall the ratio estimators from Equations (4) and (5).
-We can construct aggregate analogs of the output elasticity and cost share given our aggregate markup and markdown estimates.15 Notice that there is a sensible aggregate analog of cost shares (it is simply the sum of the total expenditure of that input divided by total sales) and that it is directly observable.
+We can construct aggregate analogs of the output elasticity and cost share given our aggregate markup and markdown estimates.
+19 Notice that there is a sensible aggregate analog of cost shares (simply the sum of the total expenditure of that input divided by total sales) and that it is directly observable.
 Thus, along with our aggregate markup and markdown estimates, we can back out a corresponding aggregate elasticity.
 Let $\bar{\theta}t^f(\bar{\mu}t, \bar{\alpha}t^f)$ be the function that admits the implied aggregate output elasticity of materials given an aggregate markup estimate and the cost share of materials.
-This is given by which follows from rearranging Equation (4) to isolate for the output elasticity of the flexible input.
+This is given by which follows from rearranging Equation (4) to isolate for the aggregate output elasticity of the flexible input.
 The aggregate output elasticity of materials depends on the chosen aggregate markup specification.
-Following a similar approach, let $\bar{\theta}t^l(\bar{\nu}t, \bar{\alpha}t^l, \bar{\mu}t)$ denote the function to produce the implied aggregate output elasticity of labor, which is given by which follows from rearranging Equation (5) to isolate for the output elasticity of labor.
-Equation (14) shows that the aggregate output elasticity of labor depends not only on the chosen aggregate markdown specification but also the aggregate markup specification.
+Following a similar approach, let $\bar{\theta}t^l(\bar{v}t, \bar{\alpha}t^l, \bar{\mu}t)$ denote the function to produce the implied aggregate output elasticity of labor, which is given by which follows from rearranging Equation (5) to isolate for the output elasticity of labor.
+Equation (15) shows that the aggregate output elasticity of labor depends not only on the chosen aggregate markdown specification but also the aggregate markup specification.

-$$\bar{\theta}t^f(\bar{\mu}t, \bar{\alpha}t^f) = \bar{\mu}t \bar{\alpha}t^f, \tag{13}$$
+$$\bar{\theta}t^f(\bar{\mu}t, \bar{\alpha}t^f) = \bar{\mu}t \bar{\alpha}t^f, \tag{14}$$

-$$\bar{\theta}t^l(\bar{v}t, \bar{\alpha}t^l, \bar{\mu}t) = \bar{v}t \bar{\alpha}t^l \bar{\mu}t, \tag{14}$$
+$$\bar{\theta}t^l(\bar{v}t, \bar{\alpha}t^l, \bar{\mu}t) = \bar{v}t \bar{\alpha}t^l \bar{\mu}t, \tag{15}$$

-Figure 3 reports the decomposition following Equation (13) using the baseline specification for the aggregate price markup and the sales-weighted aggregate cost share of materials.
-Both series largely move similarly, which is consistent given the relatively stable pattern of the aggregate markup.
+Figure 3 reports the decomposition following Equation (14) using the baseline specification for the aggregate price markup and the sales-weighted aggregate cost share of materials.
+Both series move closely together over time.
 Both series moderately increase in the time period.
-The aggregate cost share of materials starts at 0.657 in 1977 and increases to just over 0.7 in the late-1990s and stabilizing there.
-The aggregate output elasticity of materials starts at 0.652 in 1977 and increases to 0.687 in 2019.
-The series, like the aggregate cost share, stabilizes at around 0.7 in the late-1990s.
+The aggregate cost share of materials starts at 0.66 in 1977 and increases to just over 0.70 in the late-1990s and stabilizing there.
+The aggregate output elasticity of materials starts at 0.65 in 1977 and increases to 0.69 in 2019.
+The series, like the aggregate cost share, stabilizes at around 0.70 in the late-1990s.
+This stability is consistent with De Loecker, Eeckhout and Unger (2020), who find limited variation in estimated output elasticities over time.
+Thus, for the aggregate price markup, the time-series pattern can be almost largely matches the movements in the aggregate cost share alone, resulting in a stable aggregate markup.

 In contrast, the aggregate output elasticity of labor and aggregate cost share of labor evolve across the time period very differently.
-Figure 4 reports the time series of the aggregate cost share
+Figure 4 reports the time series of the aggregate cost share of labor and aggregate output elasticity of labor in Panels (a) and (b), respectively.
+We report the aggregate output elasticity of labor that is generated by inputting the sales-weighted aggregate cost share of labor, sales-weighted aggregate markup, and wage bill-weighted aggregate markdown